 Making homemade stock is not difficult, but it does take time.
-The end result is worth every minute, and produces a healthy, flavorful stock that can be used in many recipes or consumed as a broth.
-(Makes about 4 quarts)
+The end result is worth every minute, and produces a healthy, flavorful stock that can be used in many recipes or consumed as a broth for daily wellness.
+(Makes about 4 quarts) Note: If you double this recipe, be sure to double your cooking time too.

 1 - 3.5 lb. package Wild Idea Buffalo Shanks

-2 - 2 lb. packages Wild Idea Buffalo Soup Bones
+1 - 2 lb. package Wild Idea Buffalo Soup Bones

 6 - garlic cloves